 3. Grassroots democracy

-The Green Party is strongly opposed to corruption and cronyism – we are the only party in the NI Assembly which doesn’t accept corporate donations and the only party in the Assembly which publishes all donations we receive over £500.
+The Green Party NI strongly opposes corruption and cronyism – we are the only party in the NI Assembly to publish all donations we receive over £500.

 4. Nonviolence & Peace

 The Green Party NI is committed to the principle of nonviolence.
 If we are to learn to live together in all our diversity we will need to work towards a fundamental change in the way we structure our institutions and relate to each other.

 The promotion of politics of nonviolence means not just bringing and end to this or that particular conflict, but dismantling the structures and conditions that lead to conflict.

 This means implementing measures to eradicate poverty and inequality; respecting diverse cultures; examining the context of conflict from all sides; and a commitment to resolving political differences by exclusively nonviolent and democratic means.

 Peace is not just the absence of violence; it is a willingness to resolve conflict in a constructive manner with a spirit of good will, generosity and respect.